FlashlightEngine/FlashlightEngine/README.md

 It will be a 3D engine, with as little dependencies as possible, made from scratch and using Vulkan for rendering.

 ### Supported platforms
 Only Windows and Linux are supported for now.
-Native (non-GLFW) Mac support will probably be added in the future.
+Native Mac support will probably be added in the future.
 Android and iOS support will possibly be added to.

 ## Compiling & Running